sarahmfrost/crazy-pie-chart-edit/readme.md

 Sarah's edit for Assignment 2

-I changed some style changes
+I made some style changes

+I spent a lot of time trying to fix the overlapping text of the labels, this led me to learn about polylines and the D3 library

-I added functionality for including section labels
+I added functionality for including section labels, instead of listing the hex code of the color of the section

 Crazy Pie Chart - edit
 ----------------------